TiberiusNemesis/codebound/Software Engineering/Version Control Systems/merge.md

 # Branch merging

 Merging is one of the core operations in [git](Software%20Engineering/Version%20Control%20Systems/git.md).
-It combines changes and the history from two different branches into a single branch, allowing for the integration of new features and updates from separate streams of effort.
+It combines changes and the history from two different branches into a single [branch](Software%20Engineering/Version%20Control%20Systems/branch.md), allowing for the integration of new features and updates from separate streams of effort.

 ## Types

 ### Fast-forward merge

-Happens when the target branch (i.e. the one where we are applying our changes to) has had no additional commits since our branch (aka source branch) was created.
-Since all changes from the target branch are already in the source branch, this type of merge is simple and straightforward.
+Happens when the target [branch](Software%20Engineering/Version%20Control%20Systems/branch.md) (i.e. the one where we are applying our changes to) has had no additional commits since our [branch](Software%20Engineering/Version%20Control%20Systems/branch.md) (aka source [branch](Software%20Engineering/Version%20Control%20Systems/branch.md)) was created.
+Since all changes from the target [branch](Software%20Engineering/Version%20Control%20Systems/branch.md) are already in the source [branch](Software%20Engineering/Version%20Control%20Systems/branch.md), this type of merge is simple and straightforward.

 ### Three-way merge

 Used when both target and source branches both have had new commits.
-Git automatically creates a "merge [commit](Software%20Engineering/Version%20Control%20Systems/commit.md)" that combines the changes from both branches.
+Git automatically creates a merge [commit](Software%20Engineering/Version%20Control%20Systems/commit.md) that combines the changes from both branches.

 ## Merge conflicts